Med Jets Flight 056: Investigation

+The docket also noted Federal Aviation Administration oversight, stating that Jet Rescue Air Ambulance was required to notify the FAA Dallas International Field Office before operating in the United States, but did not do so before the accident flight, and that no ramp checks were found on record prior to the crash.

 Responses

 President Donald Trump was briefed on the situation.
 Commenting on Truth Social, he described the accident as a tragic loss of "innocent souls" and commended the efforts of first responders.
 Trump stated, "Our people are totally engaged," and added, "God Bless you all."

-Governor of Pennsylvania Josh Shapiro and his office coordinated response efforts with Mayor of Philadelphia Cherelle Parker, the Office of Emergency Management, the Philadelphia Police Department, and the Philadelphia Fire Department, and said that all state resources were available for assistance.
+Governor of Pennsylvania Josh Shapiro, at the time of the crash located nearby in his hometown of Elkins Park, immediately went to the site and spoke at at least two press conferences.
+He and his office coordinated response efforts with Mayor of Philadelphia Cherelle Parker, the Office of Emergency Management, the Philadelphia Police Department, and the Philadelphia Fire Department, and said that all state resources were available for assistance.

 Mike Driscoll, councilmember of the 6th District of the Philadelphia City Council and chair of the Transportation and Utilities Committee, described the situation as an active emergency response with reported mass casualties.
 He urged the public to avoid the area and highlighted the focus on supporting first responders and affected families.

 State Representative Jared Solomon, who represents the district where the crash occurred, described the neighborhood as a working-class area of dense row homes, telling the AP, "These are just people who want to help others.
 They're nurses, they're construction workers, they are first responders.
 In a community that is always poised to help others in and around our city, now we sort of are able to turn inward and all unite together."

 Mexican president Claudia Sheinbaum expressed condolences to the crash fatalities and ordered the Secretary of Foreign Affairs to assist their families.